felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 You can even install plugins such as UndoTree to navigate your undos, just like you would navigate branches on git!
 Keep in mind, to undo key in Vim is `u`.
-If you do `Ctrl-z` in Vim, it'll kill the program instantly.
+If you do `Ctrl-z` in Vim, it will kill the program instantly.
 That'll teach ya!
 :smile:

 ### Macros